naufalmufidf/naufalmufidf/README.md

 **`Machine Learning and Data Enthusiast`**

-A penultimate year Informatics student who loves challenges and never being tired for learning.
+A senior year Informatics student who loves challenges and never being tired for learning.
 Here I commit most of my projects —but some are in private so you might not see them🤫.

-Currently I'm participating in Bangkit Academy as Machine Learning Cohort.
+Currently I'm participating in Apple Developer Academy.
 I do sometimes make 3D designs in Blender.
 Feel free to connect with me and reach out if you have something to discuss💬.

 <div id="badges" align="left">
   <a href="https://www.linkedin.com/in/naufalmufidf/">